hermansb/SentimentAnalysis/readme.md

 ![Ambivalent Smiley](http://simplesentimentanalysis.mybluemix.net/images/content.png "Ambivalent Smiley")

 Sample application demonstrating how to build a sentiment analysis app usind Node.js and a couple modules.
 The application takes a keyword or hashtag, connects to Twitter to get a stream of matching tweets, and runs those tweets through a sentiment-analysis module to produce a sentiment score.

-You can play with an instance of the application running on <a href="http://simplesentimentanalysis.mybluemix.net/" target="_blank">Bluemix</a>.
+You can <a href="http://simplesentimentanalysis.mybluemix.net/" target="_blank">play with an instance of the application</a> running on Bluemix.

 Deploy this application to Bluemix by clicking the button below: